abailly/abailly.github.io/slides/model-based-testing-with-quickcheck.md

 * Share my experience with Model-Based testing to...
 * ... spark interest in the use of this family of tools and ...
-* ... gather feedback on how to improve `quickcheck-dynamic`
+* ... trigger contributions to improve `quickcheck-dynamic`

+::: notes

+contributions = code + feedback

 ## What can you expect?

+* An overview of an interesting new tool
 * "From the trenches" report on the usefulness of model-based testing
-* An overview of an interesting new tool
 * Tips & tricks on how and what to model

 # Property-Based Testing